Ship Car to Lagos with Reliable International Transport

 Frequently Asked Questions

-How much does it cost to ship a car from the U.S. to Lagos?
+How much does it cost to ship a car from the U.S. to Lagos, Nigeria?

-What taxes and duties will I need to pay when importing a car into Nigeria?
+What import taxes and duties apply when shipping a car to Lagos?

-Can I ship a non-running car to Lagos?
+Can I ship a non-running or inoperable car to Lagos?

-What documents are required to ship a car to Lagos?
+What documents are required to ship a car to Lagos, Nigeria?